RobeeDS/RobeeDS.github.io/README.md

 ### Requirements
 1. Create a modern ePortfolio landing page mockup with Figma
-2. Generate a React template through npm
+2. Generate a React template using npm and Vite
 3. Import data and assets using a JS file
 4. Create reusable styling components with Tailwind
 5. Deploy site using Vercel